kmonteros/ai-case-study/README.md

 * Idea for the Company: Nabla was founded with the idea of reducing the administrative burden of medical documentation.
 The process was inefficient as it caused distractions in doctors trying to multitask and human errors when annotating a conversation with a patient.
-Nabla founders saw an opportunity to use NLP (Natural Language Processing) to automate the note-taking process and improve patient care.
+Nabla founders saw an opportunity to use [NLP](https://www.cloudflare.com/learning/ai/natural-language-processing-nlp/#:~:text=Natural%20language%20processing%20(NLP)%20is,of%20the%20meaning%20of%20language.)
+(Natural Language Processing) to automate the note-taking process and improve patient care.

 * Funding: Nabla received a series B funding in January of 2024 from Cathay Innovation